-The hybrid character of New Public Management - centralisation and devolution
+The hybrid character of New public management - centralisation and devolution

-The label New Public Management (NPM) was first used by Hood (1991) to describe an administrative reform wave.
-The NPM as a model for public sector reforms have spread rapidly into many countries.
+The label new public management (NPM) was first used by Hood (1991) to describe an administrative reform wave.
+The NPM as a model for public sector reform has spread rapidly to many countries.
 However, the effects of NPM are often promised or expected but seldom much documented (Pollitt and Bouckaert 2000).
 The main hypothesis in the NPM reforms is that more market, more management and greater autonomy will produce more efficiency without having negative side-effects on other public-sector values.
-But tensions arise from a hybrid character of NPM.
+But tensions arise from the hybrid character of NPM.
 The tensions result from the contradiction between the centralising tendencies inherent in contractualism (from economic organisation theory) and the devolutionary tendencies of managerialism (from management theory).